keu/docs/astro/deploy-code.md

 After you select a Deployment, the CLI parses your DAGs to ensure that they don't contain basic syntax and import errors.
 This test is equivalent to the one that runs during `astro dev parse` in a local Airflow environment.
 If any of your DAGs fail this parse, the deploy to Astro also fails.

-If your code passes the parse, the Astro CLI builds your Astro project directory into a new Docker image and then pushes the image to your Deployment on Astro.
+If your code passes the parse, the Astro CLI builds all files in your Astro project directory into a new Docker image and then pushes the image to your Deployment on Astro.
+If the DAG-only deploy feature is enabled for your Deployment, the `/dags` directory is excluded from this Docker image and pushed separately.
 To force a deploy even if your project has DAG errors, you can run `astro deploy --force`.

 :::tip